Knowledge without Wisdom: Measuring Misalignment between LLMs and Intended Impact: Challenges in VAM signal

 Behavioral homogeneity, in various forms, has been in literature and should not be surprising given what we know about pretraining \citep{mccoy_embers_2023}.
 Behavioral homogeneity is the first of the five studies, and should not be seen as the core finding: similar to contemporary studies on LLM correlated errors \citep{kim_correlated_2025}, we first demonstrate their existence.
 A key idea of the alignment studies herein is highlighting the importance of scrutinizing our evaluations and working on problems that are not easily verifiable.
 There need to be methods for measuring, even what may be already known, in contexts where measurement has previously been too difficult.

 We posit that the knowledge of the types of failure modes found within this study have been in the literature for a long time, but that it may not be a shared belief across NLP researchers as LLMs increase in size and in ultracrepidarianism.
 K12 education is not the only domain affected by rushing research because the tasks of interest are very difficult to verify.
-Efforts to understand the economic impact of LLMs on professionals, such as GDPval \citep{patwardhan_gdpval_2025}, have systematically excluded classrooms and contexts involving children.
-Education is not alone in this either, such as social work, therapy, and other sectors out of the “top 9”.
+Efforts to understand the economic impact\footnote{We note that this study evaluates downstream task, but does not, in fact, evaluate the ultimate relationship of the economic impact of the quality of the downstream task outputs.} of LLMs on professionals, such as GDPval \citep{patwardhan_gdpval_2025}, have systematically excluded classrooms and contexts involving children.
+Education is not alone in this either; social work, therapy, and other sectors are also affected beyond the ``top 9''.
 The issues of being able to produce meaningful measurements where F1 scores above 0.95 affect much more than education.

 Thus, an interesting contribution of this paper is methodological: robust and principled methods for measuring outcomes in high-noise contexts.
 In our opinion, it is less interesting that our first finding is a possibly predictable failure mode and more interesting that our methods allowed us to detect it, given the high noise contexts.
-This may provide hope for other domains where downstream tasks are difficult to measure and intended impact even moreso.
+This may provide hope for other domains where downstream tasks are difficult to measure and intended impacts even more so.
 Detecting these failure modes, and then measuring their augmentation as LLMs are used in ensemble, is novel in these contexts.